Caring for your Gums

 Traditionally, it is said that one should get their teeth looked at twice a year.
 An oral health professional will be quick to point out developing gum disease and what you can do to nip it in the bud or prescribe treatment if necessary.

 If you have any symptoms of gingivitis, make an appointment as soon as possible and do not neglect gum health as something inconsequential.
 It’s your smile that’s at stake, after all.
+For tips on brushing correctly, see our guide on Brushing Round and Round.

 Prevention and maintaining gum health

 To fight off gum disease, focus on targeting buildup of plaque and tartar on your teeth.
-Regular brushing as mentioned is already part of most people’s routine but most do not do it correctly.
+Regular brushing as mentioned is already part of most people’s routine, but most do not do it correctly.

-Use a toothbrush with a small head and soft gentle bristles that won’t irritate the gums.
-Opt for a toothpaste for sensitive gums and teeth if you already have swelling and bleeding, and one with fluoride will also help boost your oral hygiene.
+• Opt for toothpaste designed for sensitive gums and teeth if you already have swelling or bleeding.
+A toothpaste with fluoride will also help boost your oral hygiene.

-Flossing is also important to remove buildup from places the brush cannot reach.
-It would also be wise to avoid smoking and stick to a healthy diet by avoiding sugary foods and drinks.
+• Flossing is important to remove buildup from places the brush cannot reach.

 More information